 The measure may also receive bonus points, up to 10% of the maximum possible points.
 Bonus points may be achieved for either the six required measures or from any additional measures reported.

-Overall Quality Performance Example
+Overall Quality Performance Scoring Example

 To calculate a clinician’s overall Quality Performance score, CMS will select the top six measures, plus any bonus points.
 At least one of the measures must be an Outcome measure, or, if one is not available for the clinician’s practice, at least one must be a High Priority measure.